 We have identified conditions and events that raise substantial doubt about our ability to continue operations in the near-term and our independent registered public accounting firm has expressed substantial doubt about our ability to continue as a going concern.
-We may need to seek an in-court or out-of-court restructuring of our liabilities.
+We may need to seek an in-court or out-of-court restructuring of our liabilities, including potentially a bankruptcy proceeding, or to substantially reduce or totally cease our operations.

 We may be forced to amend, delay, limit, reduce or terminate the scope of our development programs and/or limit or cease our operations if we are unable to obtain additional funding.
-As of September 30, 2023, we had cash of approximately \$7.5 million.
-We do not believe that our cash as of September 30, 2023, will enable us to fund our operating expenses and capital requirements beyond early February 2024.
+As of December 31, 2023, we had cash of approximately \$2.8 million.
+We do not believe that our cash as of December 31, 2023, will enable us to fund our operating expenses and capital requirements beyond early February 2024.
 Our recurring losses from operations and negative cash flow raise substantial doubt about our ability to continue as a going concern without sufficient capital resources.
 Our independent registered public accounting firm included an explanatory paragraph in its report on our financial statements for the years ended December 31, 2022 and 2021, with respect to this uncertainty.
 Our ability to continue as a going concern is dependent on our available cash, how well we manage that cash, and our operating requirements.
 We will need to raise additional capital to continue as a going concern.
 The failure to obtain sufficient additional funds on commercially acceptable terms to fund our operations and satisfy our obligations to creditors may have a material adverse effect on our business, results of operations and financial condition and jeopardize our ability to continue operations in the near-term.
-We will likely need to consider additional cost reduction strategies, which may include, among others, amending, delaying, limiting, reducing, or terminating our development programs, and we may need to seek an in-court or out-of-court restructuring of our liabilities.
-In the event of such future restructuring activities, holders of our common stock and other securities will likely suffer a total loss of their investment.
+We will likely need to consider additional cost reduction strategies, which may include, among others, amending, delaying, limiting, reducing, or terminating our development programs, and we may need to seek an in-court or out-of-court restructuring of our liabilities, including potentially a bankruptcy proceeding, or to substantially reduce or totally cease our operations.
+In the event of such restructuring activities, holders of our common stock and other securities will likely suffer a total loss of their investment.